Home

 This company's travel policy in preparing for an interview was for candidates to book their own travel arrangements, and then submit an expense report to be reimbursed.

-Well, the company found out about this side trip and they went into orbit.
+Well, the company found out about this side trip and went into orbit.

-As a matter of fact, it took 6 months for the teeth marks to heal on my hind quarters and my normal hearing to be restored.
+As a matter of fact, it took 6 months for the teeth marks to heal on my hind quarters and for my normal hearing to recover.

 You see, they had no idea he had a family in Miami.
 They had no idea his ticket actually cost less for the extra leg over to Miami.